 - When positive (>0.19 ng/ml), provides a 5-50 times greater likelihood of having RA versus non-RA.

 - Is positive in patients with joint pain who develop RA within 5 years of symptom onset.

 - At high levels (>0.80 ug/L) is an indicator of RA that will lead to more joint damage over 3 years.

 - At lower levels (<0.40 ug/L or negative in RA diagnosed patients) is an indicator of a higher likelihood of response to RA therapy.

 - Decreasing levels with treatment or over time indicate a better disease outcome.

 - Overall, RA patients who are negative or who have low levels (<0.40 ug/L) have a more favourable outcome.

 One in three RA patients are missed by the sensitivity measures of RF or anti-CCP; 14-3-3η improves diagnostic sensitivity to 81%.
 96% of healthy individuals are negative for 14-3-3η.
 JOINTstat® (14-3-3η) testing improves early RA diagnosis, which along with prompt referral and appropriate treatment can significantly improve patient outcomes.

-- In the United States, 14-3-3η testing has been available through Quest Diagnostics either as a stand-alone test or with RF and anti-CCP in an RA diagnostic panel called IdentRA™ since October 2013.
+- In the United States, 14-3-3η testing has been available through Quest Diagnostics, LabCorp and RDL Reference Laboratory either as a stand-alone test or with RF, anti-CCP and/or other novel markers as RA diagnostic panels.

 - In Canada, LifeLabs Medical Laboratory Services has launched 14-3-3η as JOINTstat®, which has been available since December 2014.
 In BC, healthcare providers must indicate JOINTstat® under the section “Other tests” of the standard requisition form.
 In the rest of Canada, JOINTstat® requires a separate requisition form.